areknow/dynatrace-api-tool/readme.md

 Use this tool if you are a Dynatrace Saas or Managed customer and would like to see your API endpoint put to work.
 The JSON print-outs will show you exactly what kind of information your endpoint will return.

+## Features

+- Login with either Saas or Managed accounts
+- See your endpoint URLs
+- See your JSON data